Double feature: Origin and format

-With the widespread arrival of sound film in American theaters in 1929, many independent exhibitors began dropping the then-dominant presentation model.
-Movie theaters suffered a downturn in business in the early years of the Great Depression.
+With the widespread arrival of sound film in U.S. theaters in 1929, many independent exhibitors began dropping the then-dominant presentation model.
+Movie theaters suffered a downturn in business in the early days of the Great Depression.

 Theater owners decided they could both attract more customers and save on costs if they offered two movies for the price of one.
 The tactic worked; audiences considered the cost of a theater ticket good value for several hours of escapist and varied entertainment and the practice became a standard pattern of programming.

-In the typical 1930s double bill, the screening began with a variety program consisting of trailers, a newsreel, a cartoon and/or a short film preceding a low-budget second feature (the B movie), followed by a short interlude.
-Lastly, the high-budget main feature (the A movie) ran.
+In the typical 1930s double bill, the screening began with a variety program consisting of trailers, a newsreel, a cartoon and/or a short film preceding a low-budget second feature (the B-movie), followed by a short interlude.
+Finally, the high-budget main feature (the A-movie) ran.

 A neighborhood theatre running a double feature won out over a higher-priced first-run theatre with only one feature film.
 The major studios took note of this, and began making their own B features using the technicians and sets of the studio and featuring stars on their way up or on their way down.
 The major studios also made film series featuring recurring characters.

 Although the double feature put many short comedy producers out of business, it was the primary source of revenue for smaller Hollywood studios, such as Republic and Monogram, that specialized in B movie production.

+In 1910, double features were banned in France.
+The ban was lifted in 1953 subject to the condition that one of the features had to be at least 10 years old.

 Decline

-The double feature arose partly because of a studio practice known as "block booking," a form of tying in which major Hollywood studios required theaters to buy B-movies along with the more desirable A-movies.
-The U.S. Supreme Court decided that this practice was illegal in United States v.
-Paramount Pictures, Inc. in 1948, contributing to the end of the studio system.
+The double feature arose partly because of a studio practice known as "block booking," a form of tying, in which major Hollywood studios required theaters to buy B-movies along with the more desirable A-movies.
+In 1948, the U.S. Supreme Court decided that the practice was illegal in United States v.
+Paramount Pictures, Inc., contributing to the end of the studio system.